Acute Presentations in Nursing Practice

 Learning Outcomes

-1. Critically discuss and apply clinical nursing and scientific reasoning skills to acute care settings and situations
+1. Critically discuss and apply clinical nursing and scientific reasoning skills to decision-making in acute care contexts.

-5. Accurately perform the clinical skills necessary for the nursing care of the person in acute and high dependency settings
+2. Accurately perform the clinical skills necessary for the nursing care of the person in acute care contexts underpinned by the core values of nursing.

 Credits